Menu

 Janaye

 Janaye (they/them) is a passionate line dancer and giant nerd with three years of queer country-western dance experience, bringing rhythm, energy, and community spirit to the dance floor.
-They dance, volunteer, and teach at events around the SF Bay Area (Starlight Strut, Sundance Saloon, Hotline, SCUFF), sharing their love of movement while making learning line dances accessible and fun.
+They dance, volunteer, and teach at events around the SF Bay Area (Starlight Strut, Sundance Saloon, Hotline, Scuff), sharing their love of movement while making learning line dances accessible and fun.
 Janaye is part of the organizing committee for BADR (Bay Area Dance Resource), a volunteer-run online resource documenting line dances done in the Bay Area queer community.
-For Janaye, line dancing is more than just steps and counts—it’s a way to foster joy, connection, and celebration within the queer community.
+For Janaye, line dancing is more than just steps and counts — it’s a way to foster joy, connection, and celebration within the queer community.
 Grateful for the opportunity to return to Emerald City Hoedown as an instructor, they can’t wait to hit the dance floor with you!

 Classes: Fix a Drink (line dance)